 Students interested in CBR can enroll in courses to ensure they are fully prepared for their research experience.
 The winter quarter course, Urban Studies 123 (CSRE 146A): Approaching Research in the Community, focuses on the principles and practices of community-based research and is highly recommended for students applying for CBR fellowships through the Haas Center for Public Service or the Center for Comparative Studies on Race and Ethnicity (CSRE).
 In the spring quarter, Urban Studies 123B (CSRE 146B): Approaching Research in the Community - Design and Methods, emphasizes issues of research design and how to select specific methodological strategies to ensure ethical and effective partnership-based research.
 This course is required for students who are awarded CBR fellowships through the Haas Center or CSRE.

 The Community-Based Research Fellowship Program is a Cardinal Quarter program in which teams of faculty, undergraduate students, and community partners jointly conduct research that addresses community-identified needs.
-Funded jointly by the Haas Center and the Office of the Vice Provost for Undergraduate Education, the CBR Fellows program offers stipends of $1000 for faculty fellows and community partners, while student fellows are eligible for up to $7000 for ten weeks of full time research during the summer.
+Funded jointly by the Haas Center and the Office of the Vice Provost for Undergraduate Education, the CBR Fellows program offers stipends of $1000 for community partners, while student fellows are eligible for up to $7000 for ten weeks of full time research during the summer.

 The Public Service Scholars Program (PSSP) is a year-round program that supports students’ efforts to write an academically rigorous thesis that is informed by and useful to specific community organizations or public interest constituencies.
 Students participate during their senior or co-term year, concurrently with the honors program in their major academic department or interdisciplinary program of study.
 Students from all majors are welcome to apply for admission to PSSP.